 I’ve always loved to write, it’s served as an outlet for me throughout my life.
 In my teen years it was dark poetry and gritty half novels, and in my adult years it’s been my thoughts, life events and opinions.

 Some days I am unable to get out of my bed, carry my child, cook a meal, some days I can’t even take a shower, but still I fight.
 The fight is long, and I often feel like giving up, but instead I write.
-I write everything down, from the good to the ugly.
+I write everything down, from the good to the bad and ugly.
 I use Instagram and Facebook to spread awareness of causes close to my heart.
 Trying to keep it real and remind us that just because you don’t see something on the surface doesn’t mean it doesn’t exist.